telerik/xaml-docs/controls/radchartview/series/piechart-series/doughnutseries.md

 * __RadiusFactor__: A property of type __double__ that gets or sets the radius factor used to calculate the radius of the visual series.
 * __SelectedPointOffset__: A property of type __double__ that gets or sets the offset applied to a __Telerik.Charting.PieDataPoint__ which is currently selected.
 This value is applied only if the point's OffsetFromCenter property is 0.
 * __InnerRadiusFactor__: A property of type __double__ that gets or sets the inner radius factor (that is the space that remains empty) of the series.
 The value is in logical units, in the range of [0, 1].
-* __DefaultSliceStyle__: A property type of Style that gets the style applied to every segment in the series.
+* __DefaultSliceStyle__: A property of type __Style__ that gets the style applied to every segment in the series.

 ## Data Binding

-You can use the __ValueBinding__ property of the PieSeries to bind the DataPoints’ properties to the properties from your view models.
+You can use the __ValueBinding__ property of the DoughtnutSeries to bind the DataPoints’ properties to the properties from your view models.

 #### __[C#] Example 2: Defining the view model__